bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 I like seeing leading whitespaces as I type them in a low contrast color.
 However, when I want to see trailing *returns*, done by toggling the `list` option I like to use a high contrast color.
 In Vim this is a challenge since it only provides a single highlight group for both contexts.
-Neovim's `Whitespace` highlight group solves that issue beautifully.

 Note, my own [moonfly](https://github.com/bluz71/vim-moonfly-colors) *colorscheme* is `Whitespace` aware.